The new FANs Guide to Common Weeds of the Deschutes Canyon Area is now available!

 Our “Weed Team” offers private consultations for Crooked River Ranch property owners who want to know what native plants and invasive weeds are growing on their property.

 FANs requests a consultation donation of $30 for FANs members and $40 for nonmembers.
-This fee includes a 26-page packet with color photos of common weeds and helpful resources.
+This fee includes a copy of our new book, Guide to Common Weeds of the Deschutes Canyon Area.

-FANs member Diane Nunley is creating desktop wallpaper that you can download on your computer and save as your desktop wallpaper.
-You can use it to learn to identify native plants by common and scientific names.
+FANs member Diane Nunley has created photo wallpaper that you can download and save to your computer.
+Use these beautiful photos to identify native plants by common and scientific names.

 We thank Diane for developing this great learning tool.

-Click on "Download File" to save the image you would like to use on your computer desktop.
+Simply click on "Download File" to save the images.
 Have fun learning the names of native plants!

 Visit the Native Plant Interpretive Garden at Crooked River Ranch